WordPress/gutenberg/docs/block-edit-save.md

 }
 ```

+// Todo: for more advanced uses, `edit` can return a component with lifecycle.

-It receives the following properties through an object argument.
+The function receives the following properties through an object argument.

 ### attributes